silicogenesis/protkit/README.md

 **Data**

 Computational biology is a rapidly growing field.
-It is a multidisciplinary field that combines biology, computer science, statistics, mathematics, and engineering.
+It is a multidisciplinary field that combines biology, computer science, statistics, mathematics and engineering.
 It is a field that is driven by data.
 The amount of data that is being generated in the field is growing exponentially.
-This is due to the rapid advances in experimental techniques, such as cryo-electron microscopy, that are used to generate data.
+This is due to the rapid advances in experimental techniques, such as cryo-electron microscopy, that are used to generate data, as well as in-silico data generation such as sequence to structure prediction.

 - **Access to data**.
-Protkit provides access and downloading of data from popular databases of protein structures and sequences, such as the PDB RCSB and UnitProt.
-It supports reading and writing of data stored in a variety of file formats, such as PDB and Fasta.
+Protkit makes it easy to  downloading protein data from popular protein structures and sequence databases, such as PDB RCSB and UnitProt.
+It supports reading and writing of data stored in a variety of file formats such as PDB and Fasta.

 - **Ensuring data quality**.
 Protein structures are often incomplete or contain